ibm-cloud-docs/databases-for-enterprisedb/deprecation.md

 - Reminders of the approaching *end of support* date will continue to be sent periodically by email to all users that have {{site.data.keyword.databases-for-etcd}} deployments.

+## Next steps for current users
+{: #deprecation-next-steps}

+The following is a suggested checklist to plan your migration:

+- Understand and plan for the timeline and key milestone dates.
+- Evaluate the {{site.data.keyword.cloud_notm}} database migration options.
+- Pick an {{site.data.keyword.cloud_notm}} service migration database target that best meets your requirements and goals.
+- IBM recommends [ICD PostgreSQL](https://cloud.ibm.com/databases/databases-for-postgresql/create) for customer consideration.
+Also, refer to our [blog post](https://www.ibm.com/blog/announcement/breaking-boundaries-postgresql-16-is-now-available-on-ibm-cloud/) for detailed information on the latest PostgreSQL version.
+- Migrate your data to the target {{site.data.keyword.cloud_notm}} service and compare the operation of your applications.
+- When ready, move application traffic as appropriate.

 ## Migration to {{site.data.keyword.databases-for-postgresql}}
 {: #migration-pg}